UMAprotocol/protocol/CONTRIBUTING.md

    ```sh
    ganache-cli -p 9545 -e 10000000000 -l 9000000
    ```
    This seeds every account with `10000000000` ETH and sets the block gas limit to 9 million wei.
+This tool should also display all of the private keys associated with the ganache default accounts.
+You should keep the private keys handy because you will want to import some of them into MetaMask to test the dApp locally.
 1. Open another window and deploy all contracts:
    ```sh
    cd core && $(npm bin)/truffle migrate --reset --network test